 When a plant gets the light it needs, the difference is obvious.
 Leaves are a full, rich green.
 Stems are compact and sturdy.
 New growth comes in regularly.
 For flowering plants, buds actually form and open.
 The plant looks like it wants to be alive, because it has the energy to grow properly.

-Light quality matters as much as intensity.
-Blue light (roughly 400 to 500 nm) drives compact, bushy vegetative growth and suppresses that stretching behavior.
+com/plphys/article/135/3/1407/6112064) and reduce light-mediated growth inhibition, showing that wavelength composition can change plant morphology beyond total intensity.
 Red light (630 to 700 nm) is critical for flowering and fruiting.
 A full-spectrum white light covers both ends reasonably well, which is why broad-spectrum LED grow lights or cool-white fluorescent bulbs work for most indoor plants.
-Far-red light (700 to 750 nm) also plays a role: too much of it relative to red signals a shaded environment and can trigger shade-avoidance stretching even if total intensity seems fine.

 Plants also need some darkness.
 The dark period isn't wasted time.
 It's when certain hormonal processes run, respiration occurs without competition from photosynthesis, and photoperiod-sensitive plants register whether it's time to flower.
 African violets, for example, need around 14 to 16 hours of light and 8 to 10 hours of darkness daily to flower well.
 Running lights 24/7 sounds like more is better, but for many species it actually disrupts normal development.